 - 5.319.
 The Local Government (Miscellaneous Provisions) Act 1976 requires all bookings for a private hire driver and vehicle to be made with a licensed private hire operator.
 Furthermore, the operator, driver and vehicle must be licensed with the same licensing authority.
 To ensure that arrangements are in place to comply with this, the licensing authority will not grant a private hire drivers' licence (whether on first-time application or renewal) until such time as the applicant has advised which licensed private hire operator, they will be receiving bookings from, and the operator has confirmed that this is the case.
 Failure to provide this will result in the licence being refused. - 5.320.
-As some operators provide public liability insurance for their drivers, and to ensure ongoing compliance with the above and the licensing authorities ability to update the correct operator in some circumstances e.g., where a driver is suspended, licensed private hire drivers will be required on condition to notify the licensing authority of any change to the operator they are receiving bookings from as soon as is reasonably practicable.
-A private hire driver may receive bookings from multiple operators. - 5.321.
+As some operators provide public liability insurance for their drivers, and to ensure ongoing compliance with the above and the licensing authorities ability to update the correct operator in some circumstances e.g., where a driver is suspended, licensed private hire drivers will be required on condition to notify the licensing authority of any change to the operator they are receiving bookings from. - 5.321.
 As it considers it an important public protection safeguard, the licensing authority will take a serious view of any licensed driver that fails to notify it of a change in operator.

-5.322.5.321.
+5.322.
 HMRC tax check

-- 5.323.5.322.
+- 5.323.
 It is a legal requirement that any applicant for a hackney carriage and/or private hire drivers licence (whether on first-time grant or renewal), who has held the same type of licence at any time in the preceding 12 months, with any licensing authority, carries out a tax check.
-Information on how to do this is available at Complete a tax check for a taxi, private hire or scrap metal licence GOV.UK (www.gov.uk) - 5.324.5.323.
+Information on how to do this is available at Complete a tax check for a taxi, private hire or scrap metal licence GOV.UK (www.gov.uk) - 5.324.
 Completion of the check will generate a 9-digit code which the applicant must provide to the licensing authority, which enables them to confirm the check.
 In accordance with the legislation, the licensing authority will not grant a licence without having received the code and confirmed the tax check, unless the applicant has tried to carry out the tax check for 5 consecutive days, has been unable to do so because the service is unavailable, and the licensing authority can confirm that the service was unavailable.

-5.325.5.324.
+5.325.
 CONDITIONS OF DRIVER'S LICENCE

-5.326.5.325.
+5.326.
 Private hire vehicle drivers

-5.327.5.326.
+5.327.
 Section 51(2) of the Local Government (Miscellaneous Provisions) Act 1976 allows the licensing authority to attach such conditions to a private hire driver's licence as may be considered reasonably necessary.

-5.328.5.327.
+5.328.
 Hackney carriage drivers

-5.329.5.328.
+5.329.
 By law, the licensing authority is not permitted to attach conditions to a hackney carriage driver's licence but may formally regulate standards etc through the adoption of local byelaws instead.
-While there are no local taxirelated byelaws in place at the present time, the licensing authority will keep this matter under review and may, in the future, seek to implement suitable byelaws where problems arise.
+While there are no local taxi-related byelaws in place at the present time, the licensing authority will keep this matter under review and may, in the future, seek to implement suitable byelaws where problems arise.
 In the meantime, the licensing authority will attach appropriate conditions by way of advising drivers of the standards expected of them.

-5.330.5.329.
+5.330.
 Standards of Conduct and Dress